johnandjoss/port-2/README.md

 <p>This app is the initial basic stucture for a personal portfolio site.
 It is currently in process and this is not the final version.</P>

+<h1>Attn MIKE: To sign in as admin you must sign up with name "jocelyn alsdorf"</h1>

 <h3>RUBY VERSION <h3>
 <p>Ruby '2.2.0'</p>